GoodDollar/poc3/README.md

 2. Create “secrets.json” file similar to “secrets-example.json”, use your mnemonic & ropsten API.

-    ...“Addr” should be the same address that deployed the contracts ⋅⋅*b.	“pkey”: the above account private key (Verify your key has “0x” prefix, otherwise please add it)
+    a.“Addr” should be the same address that deployed the contracts
+    b.	“pkey”: the above account private key (Verify your key has “0x” prefix, otherwise please add it)

 3. Modify settings.json set “network_id” as follows:

     a.
 6000 (ganache), or
     b.
 3 (ropsten) // or any other hosted blockchain provider id
 4. Install: